This article can also be found in the Premium Editorial Download "Storage magazine: Is storage virtualization ready for the masses?."

 In comparison, a similarly configured F810 filer from Network Appliance costs around $130,000, says Steve Rogers, Quantum vice president of marketing for the networked storage products group.

 Compaq, meanwhile, is bolstering its NAS-to-SAN line with the NAS B3000.
 The unit comes with data replication software from NSI Software, letting customers mirror data off-site.
 Other add-on packs include packages for backup, anti-virus, virtualization and snapshot.

-Storage insiders attribute the falling cost of high-end NAS features to Microsoft's entry into the market
+Storage insiders attribute the falling cost of high-end NAS features to Microsoft's entry into

 Since Microsoft launched the SAK in 2000, Windows NAS products captured about 25% of the market, according to IDC.